Tool to decode / code in whitespace, an exotic programming language that only uses blank / invisible characters like space, tab or newline/line feed.

 Whitespace was described on April 1, 2003 by Edwin Brady and Chris Morris (as an April Fool) at Durham University.

 dCode retains ownership of the "Whitespace Language" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Whitespace Language" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Whitespace Language" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Whitespace Language" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Whitespace Language" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Whitespace Language" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Whitespace Language" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.